The relationships between coastal and marine ecosystems and human activity make for fascinating study.

 There is also an opportunity to take part in a field tip to the Maldives during the Easter holiday.
 On the trip you'll undertake a great deal of field work, where you'll have the chance to scuba dive (if you can pass the University's dive requirements) and you'll have daily sessions of snorkelling.
 You'll practise a variety of survey techniques and obtain reef identification skills.

 You will generate your own placement with a external organisation, but you will be guided through this process.
-Your placement can local, national or international depening on your interests.
-See examples of previous placement projects.
+Your placement can be local, national or international depending on your interests.

 Most of your contact hours will be in the Environment Department with some additional teaching on Campus West.